mytherapy-coding/techblog/README.md

 ## Microservices Intro

+## Microservices

-We are breaking down the application into several mini parts, mini programs called services.
-Each service performs a specific business task.
-It turns into a constructor, where each service is a separate block.
-The failure of one service can happen relatively painlessly for the entire application.
-Each service has its own API that can be accessed to perform a specific task.
-This way, services can communicate with each other by making HTTP or gRPC requests.
-This method is called synchronous communication, where we send a request and wait for a response from the other side.
+Breaking down the application into several mini parts, mini programs called services.
+Each service performs a specific business task, creating a modular structure where each service is a separate building block.
+The failure of one service can occur relatively painlessly for the entire application.
+Each service has its API that can be accessed to perform a specific task.
+Services can communicate with each other through HTTP or gRPC requests, known as synchronous communication, where a request is sent, and a response is awaited.

+In front of all services, an API Gateway is typically placed.
+It serves as an intermediary, routing user requests not directly to the services but first through itself, handling the routing.

+Another communication option is asynchronous communication, where we don't need to wait for a response from the service.
+Messages are sent to a message broker like RabbitMQ or Kafka, queued there, and then consumed by a service that reads the queue and performs the necessary actions.
+The sender, in this case, does not wait for a response and continues working.

+However, with benefits come challenges.
+While some complexities decrease, new ones emerge.
+Now, each service needs to be raised and configured separately, and connecting them becomes crucial.
+Architecting with intelligence is necessary, especially paying attention to the consistency of data.
+Since microservices have specific data in their databases or schemas, performing a join with another table is not straightforward; assembling data in pieces like a puzzle must be done at the application logic level.
+Moreover, this architecture demands a set of DevOps tools.
+Containerization is needed for convenient, compact, and independent deployment of microservices.
+Knowing orchestration becomes crucial for flexible management.
+Understanding CI/CD pipelines is necessary for smooth deployment.
+Additionally, setting up logging and monitoring is essential to quickly identify problematic areas in case of issues.